SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/monitoring-compaction-jobs.md

 <a id="status-of-all-compaction-jobs"></a>

-In the navigator, select **Compaction** under **Status** to get an overview of the latest status of the compaction jobs for each pipeline.
+In the navigator, select **Compaction status** under **Administration** to get an overview of the latest status of the compaction jobs for each pipeline.
 The list shows the corresponding last compaction job for all pipelines.
 Each compaction consists of the following details:

 | Component | Description |
 | ---         | --- |